eriktuck/ei-dev/docs/python-packages/dash.md

 While Dash does provide a paid hosting platform, it's better to host on Heroku.

 !!! warning
-    Don't deploy with Debut set to True
+    Don't deploy with Debug set to True
     (In app.py, set app.run_server(debug=False))

 #### Heroku